- Created by Siniša Uskoković, last modified by Jelena Drincic on 06 04, 2026

 effective_cache_size | 2048MB | The recommended amount is |

 checkpoint_completion_target | 0.7 | This parameter can take values between 0 and 1.
-Default is set to 0.5, which means that the write phase of checkpoint process will take half of the checkpoint timeout time.
-Increasing this value will provide more time for checkpoint write phase to finish, thus decreasing IO usage. |
+The default is 0.5, meaning the write phase of the checkpoint process will take half of the checkpoint timeout.
+Increasing this value will give the checkpoint write phase more time to complete, thereby reducing I/O usage. |

 work_mem | 32-64MB | The formula used is |